 Instructions

-- Place onion, garlic and oil in mixer bowl.
-Chop 5 seconds/speed 5/MC on.
-Scrape down bowl.
-Saute 5 minutes/steaming temperature/speed 1/MC off.
+- Place onion, garlic and oil in the mixer bowl.
+Chop 4 seconds/speed 5.
+Scrape down the bowl.

 - Very carefully, transfer pumpkin into the bowl (do not remove the water before adding pumpkin).
-Puree 1 minute/speed 8/MC on, ensuring you turn the speed selector up slowly, as the liquid will be extremely hot.
+Puree 1 minute/speed 8 ensuring you turn the speed selector up slowly.

 Notes